carlosonunez/blog.carlosnunez.me/content/post/a-completely-neutral-post-about-containers.md

 This short post will not be any of those.

 I believe in using the right tool for the job and I hate fads.
-I've also been learning about containers for the last few months and am becoming incredibly interested in figuring out how to bring them to Windows 2012 and below (Windows Server 2016+ will have them, but Microsoft will be lucky and *probably* scared if they saw anything above 20-30% uptake within its first two years), so here's a short post describing what I've learned about them, how they work, and why they might or might not be useful for you and/or your business.
+I've also been learning about containers for the last few months and am becoming incredibly interested in figuring out how to bring them to Windows 2012 and below (Windows Server 2016+ will have them, but Microsoft will be lucky and *probably* scared if they saw anything above 20-30% uptake within its first two years), so here's a short post describing what I've learned about them, how they work, and why they might or might not be useful for you and/or your business.<!--more-->

 # Here's A Scenario